PavanRangani/docs/docs/prd/banking/funding-account.md

 ## Add Funding Account
 ### System Rule
-- Account name should be unique across all accounts (Active or Disposed) of this legal entity (Not system wide unique)
+- Account name should be unique across all accounts (Active or Disposed) of this legal entity (Not system-wide unique)

 ### UX Rule
-- New account can be added only for active tab.
+- New account can be added only for the active tab.
-- On uniqueness failure, it shows proper error message.
+- On uniqueness failure, it shows a proper error message.
-- User can enters only `Funding Account details` from the add dialog.
+- User can enter only `Funding Account details` from the add dialog.

 ### UI Rule
 [Mockup of add funding dialog](https://drive.google.com/file/d/1JS1-rdNkODP-ogVxSUjCeA8l1zAacq3X/view?usp=sharing)
-- Error message for uniqness: `Account with same name already exists`.
+- Error message for uniqueness: `Account with same name already exists`.
 [See this](https://drive.google.com/file/d/1l4W5pzuKSVMNIaZHpqUxgZAcoks90o8v/view?usp=share_link)

 ## Edit Funding Account
 ### System Rule
 - Can be editable anytime.
-- Only active funding account can be edited.
+- Only active funding accounts can be edited.
-- When account name is changed, system will auto update the assocaited funding account in the wire instructions.
+- When the account name is changed, system will auto-update the associated funding account in the wire instructions.

 ### UI Rule
 [mockup](https://drive.google.com/file/d/1SIWkJQlTkvAmUAvzEMVR-4TFajZ2ckPB/view?usp=sharing)